Nikon D5 versus Nikon D500

 Both the D5 and the D500 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The D5 replaced the earlier Nikon D4S, while the D500 followed on from the Nikon D300S.

-So what conclusions can be drawn?
-Which of the two cameras – the Nikon D5 or the Nikon D500 – has the upper hand?
+So what is the bottom line?
+Is the Nikon D5 better than the Nikon D500 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.